BabylonJS/OldDocumentationSite/content/features/PGsupport/Playground.md

 *Format Code* - Pretty prints the code.

-**Debug Layer** - The checkbox toggles the debug layer which shows a multitude of variable values.
+**Inspector** - The checkbox toggles the playground scene inspector which shows a multitude of variable values.

 **Metadata** - This is where you describe your playground allowing yourself and other to search the playground database for examples of use.

-**Version** - Allows and shows your choice of the BABYLON.js framework, either the current stable one or the latest previe version.
+**Version** - Allows and shows your choice of the BABYLON.js framework, either the current stable one or the latest preview version.

-**Scene Selector** - ('basic scene' in the picture above).
-This selector button is used to choose any of the pre-installed playground demo scenes.
-It shows 'Custom' when it is one created by a user.
+**Examples** - A drop down menu giving examples of playgrounds with a search filter.

 ### Small Screens

 **File** - contains Run, New, Clear, Save and Zip as submenus.

-**Settings** - Adds some or all of Debug Layer, Metadata, Version to its submenus.
+**Settings** - Adds some or all of Inspector, Metadata, Version to its submenus.

 ## Playground URL formats